Freeganism: Promoting Social Change

 Freegans often align their lifestyle with social justice and ethical values.

-They raise awareness about income inequality, food insecurity, and wasteful consumerism.
+They raise awareness about issues such as income inequality, food insecurity, and wasteful consumerism.

 Engaging in activism, they advocate for systemic changes that address these concerns on a broader scale.